joe-mcpherson/plant-carousel-task/README.md

 You can include Bootstrap styles with Node Package Manager by running npm install

-and using a sass complier to generate the css/plant.css from sass/plant.scss file with the Bootstrap css included
+and using a sass compiler to generate the css/plant.css from sass/plant.scss file with the Bootstrap css included

 OR

-if you're not sure how or don't want to use NPM then you can uncomment the cdn include of the Bootstrap stylesheet in index.html and just write your css directly into css/plant.css or build from sass/plant.scss and comment out the Bootsrap include (but this method won't allow you to overwrite things such as Bootstrap sass variables)
+if you're not sure how or don't want to use NPM then you can uncomment the cdn include of the Bootstrap stylesheet in index.html and just write your css directly into css/plant.css or build from sass/plant.scss and comment out the Bootstrap include (but this method won't allow you to overwrite things such as Bootstrap sass variables)

 ## The task

-Please expand thecurrent shell index.html to include a Carousel of the plant images in assets/images with slide navigation.
+Please expand the current scaffold index.html to include a Carousel of the plant images in assets/images with slide navigation.
 You could use: https://getbootstrap.com/docs/4.6/components/carousel/